shoebot/shoebot/doc/source/commands.rst

     Wildcards can be used to specify which files to pick, e.g. ``f = files('*.gif')``

-    :param path: wildcard to use in file list

 .. py:function:: autotext(sourceFile)

-   Generates mock philosophy based on a context-free grammar.
+   Accepts a source file name, and generates mock philosophy based on a context-free grammar.

-   :param sourcefile: file path to use as source
-   :return: the generated text

 .. py:function:: snapshot(filename=None, surface=None, defer=None, autonumber=False)